Line 23200 – Other deductions

 Fees relating to support payments that your current or former spouse or common-law partner, or the natural parent of your child, paid to you must be claimed on line 22100 of your return.

-You cannot claim legal fees you incurred to separate or divorce, or to establish custody of, or visitation arrangements for, a child.
+You cannot claim legal fees that you incurred to separate or divorce, or to establish custody of, or visitation arrangements for, a child.
 For more information, see Guide P102, Support Payments.

 You can claim legal fees that you paid in the year to collect or establish a right to salary or wages owed to you.
 See line 22900.